jprusaki/fragmenter/README.md

 # fragmenter

-A lightweight web design utility that simplifies splitting and wrapping text into individual elements, making it easy to apply unique styles to single characters, words, or lines of text for custom lettering.
+A lightweight web design utility that simplifies splitting and wrapping text into individual elements, making it easy to apply unique styles for custom lettering.

+It supports splitting text by graphemes, words, sentences, and lines.

-It's fast, simple to use, and thoroughly tested.
+It is fast, simple to use, and thoroughly tested.
 It has zero dependencies and is framework agnostic.

+As of version 2.0.0, it supports grapheme clusters with multiple code points and locales that do not use spaces to separate words (e.g., Japanese).
+It includes emoji sequences (like `👩‍🦱`) and combining diacritical characters (such as those in `ç` and `é`) within the same element.

 ## Installation

-This project includes both ESM and UMD module formats for better compatibility.
+This project offers both ESM and UMD module formats.

 ### ES module

 This version supports module loaders (e.g., a bundler like Webpack, Rollup, or Parcel, or a modern browser with ES module support).

 Choose the installation method for your package manager:

 ```bash
 npm install fragmenter